 Education and culture

-Academic relations are close, as demonstrated by the approximately 3100 Colombians studying at German universities, as well as by over 230 university partnerships, by exchanges of researchers and lecturers and by cooperation under scholarship programmes.
+Academic relations are close, as demonstrated by the around 3280 Colombians studying at German universities, as well as by over 230 university partnerships, by exchanges of researchers and lecturers and by cooperation under scholarship programmes.
 The German Academic Exchange Service has an Information Centre in Bogotá, as well as lectors in Cali and Medellín, two long-term lecturers and three German language assistants working in the country.
 There is a growing number of German academics and researchers working at universities and research institutions in Colombia.